sunfishcode/design/WebAssembly.md

    enclosing region.
 Within the validation algorithm, this is the difference between the length of the type stack and the control-flow stack top's limit value.

-A few special constructs are used for special purposes:
- - `iPTR` is for use with a linear-memory access, and signifies the integer type associated with addresses within the accessed linear-memory space.
- - `TABLE` indicates a branch table, which is a sequence of immediate integer values for use in the [table branch](#table-branch) instruction.
- - `T[x]` is used in type-generic instructions to denote a heterogeneous list of type parameters, where `T` is the name of the list, and `x` is either one of the above named values, an immediate operand, or a literal value, and signifies the length.

-*Type parameters* are initially *unbound*.
-They may be *bound* to a type by the instruction's semantics, or if their first reference in a signature is in the operands section, they are bound to the types of the values passed to them.
-Once bound, subsequent references to them act as direct references to the types they are bound to.

 ### Instruction Families Field